matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 #### Bass GR

-This is the final group that routes all bass groups to the Instruments Bus.
+This is the final group that routes all bass tracks to the Instruments Bus.

+This should be the group that all bass tracks use for their own Output Routing.

 **Color**: Violet (Color 13)